How Much Does a Solar Battery System Cost? 2025 Update after Federal Battery Rebate.

 Payback Period (Updated for Federal Rebate)

 The payback period for combined solar and battery systems typically ranges from 7 – 14 years post-rebate, depending on system size, battery capacity, electricity usage and state incentives.
-For example, the 6.6 kW + 10 kWh bundle that previously paid back in approximately 12 years now drops to roughly 9 years after the federal discount, assuming the same consumption profile.
+For example, the 10 kWh battery that previously paid back in approximately 10.4 years now drops to roughly 8.5 years after the federal discount, assuming the same consumption profile.

 Energy Savings